4meuwil/Node-Red-Complete-House/README.md

 Note: You may have to try a couple times to get the Captcha to work...just enter a few random letters and submit for a fresh photo.

-**A Special Thank You! to Keaton Taylor for this amazing script, without it none of this would be possible.**

 ***If you haven't joined the DrZzs Home Automation and Tech Hacks facebook group and found this by other means...please join!***

 Obviously...this is all set to my devices and their respective names...you will have to put quite a bit of work in on your end.